Regions and availability zones¶

 Regions¶

-Regions are designed to be autonomous.
+We design regions to be autonomous.
 Networking between regions are internet-based as opposed to availability zones that are interconnect with low latency networking.

 Regions have their own APIs and control planes isolated from each other.

-A region can contain multiple availability zones.
+A region can contain one or more availability zones.

 Availability zones¶